Overview

 Health Insurance

-International students must have medical insurance while on a medical leave.
-You will either automatically enrolled in the UO's student health benefits plan unless you can provide evidence of insurance which meets the UO's waiver criteria.
+International students must have medical insurance while on a medical RCL.
+You will be automatically enrolled in and billed for the UO's student health benefits plan unless you can provide evidence of insurance which meets the UO's waiver criteria, or will remain covered under the GTFF insurance plan as a Graduate Employee.

 - If you are requesting a reduced or no course load, please discuss this first with your UO graduate program.